joshuathompson/poego/README.md

 6. GetPvpMatches

-More information about these calls can be found on the [Path of Exile API Website](https://www.pathofexile.com/developer/docs/api)
+More information about these calls can be found on the [Path of Exile API Website](https://www.pathofexile.com/developer/docs/api) and in the [godoc](http://godoc.org/github.com/JoshuaThompson/poego).

 ###Usage
 ```go